romshark/icumsg/README.md

 	}

 	// output:
-	// Error at index 50: plural form unsupported for locale }
+	// Error at index 50: plural rule unsupported for locale }
 ```